 How often do you want to try on clothes but find the changing rooms all full, or hopelessly inadequate?

-I was in Rivers and wanted to try on some skinny jeans and a skirt, I took my pile of clothing and found a dimly lit cupboard, hardly big enough to stand in.
-I swear it was smaller than a single wardrobe.
+I was doing some shopping and wanted to try on some skinny jeans and a skirt, so I took my pile of clothing and found a dimly lit cupboard, hardly big enough to stand in.
+I swear, it was smaller than a single wardrobe.
 I wriggled and squirmed out of my trousers and boots and almost fell out the door.
 The noises I made as I grunted and muttered sounded like I was in the throes of passion.
 There was no room for a chair, and only a couple of hooks to hang things.
 With some pretty frenzied contortions I achieved the impossible, I got the jeans on.
 But I came out feeling like I had done a round with Mike Tyson.

 I once lived in Bath in the UK, and London was an easy train ride away.
-I loved to go to Harrod’s Winter Sale, it had great bargains.
+I loved to go to Harrods’s Winter Sale; it had great bargains.

-Oh dear the mirrors, is it my imagination or are they worse in swimsuit shops?
+Oh dear, the mirrors.
+Is it my imagination or are they worse in swimsuit shops?
 Not that I dare go in those anymore.
 I like the ones nicely tinted a soft pink, that make me look healthy.
-Usually though the cold hard (and cheap) lighting makes me look extremely unwell, and the view from both sides (thank you Target) is enough to make the diet start immediately.
+Usually though the cold, hard, and cheap lighting makes me look extremely unwell, and the view from both sides is enough to make the diet start immediately.